All Episodes

 We had a great time.

-What I wanted to tell you was, over the years, I'm listening to you for many, many years, and I've learned a lot of things from you.
+What I want to tell you was: over the years, I'm listening to you for many, many years, and I've learned a lot of things from you.

 One of the most important things that I've learned from you is to question everything the media says.

-I don't I don't hear the mainstream media making a very big deal, like they return, let's say.
+I don't hear the mainstream media making a very big deal, like David Herman Kane, let's say.

-Um and on the same lines, let's like you always say, don't let them pick our candidate.
+And on the same lines, like you always say, don't let them pick our candidate.

-I really feel like we should, you know, as all those people are making that are making these amazing ads for year two of my Tame people can, you know, we can all work together to come to make some amazing.
+And what I'm thinking, because you were talking yesterday about the ingenuity of the American people just with your 2FIT ads, I really feel like we should, you know, as all those people that are making these amazing ads for your 2FIT, same people can, you know, we can all work together to come to make some amazing.

-I actually asking for your help or to figure out a way for the American people to pick our candidate, the Republican, the conservative to pick our candidate.
+I'm actually asking for your help or to figure out a way for the American people to pick our candidate, the Republican, the conservatives, to pick our candidate.

-Well, I look I th this is a this is that has to happen with voters and cauc eye attendees in the in the primaries.
+Well, look, this is a, this is, that has to happen with voters and cauckey attendees in the primaries.

-They'll try to take them out with uh you know rotten stories and uendo hit pieces, you name it, before anybody's had a chance to vote.
+They'll try to take them out with rotten stories, innuendo, hit pieces, you name it, before anybody's had a chance to vote.

 And it's happening.